Eastenders Explores Criminal Process for Reporting Sexual Abuse

 Alternatively, you could make an application to the Criminal Injuries Compensation Authority (CICA) there is no requirement that your abuser is convicted only that you have reported the abuse to the police and cooperated with the policy.
 Which is what Ben from EastEnders could have potentially proceeded with when the CPS decided not to prosecute his abuser.

-If you or a loved one has suffered sexual abuse, either recently or in the past, we could help you navigate the process of reporting it to the police as well as supporting you in accessing support and compensation through a civil or criminal injuries claim.
+If you or a loved one has suffered sexual abuse, either recently or in the past, we could help you navigate the process of reporting it to the police as well as supporting you in accessing support and compensation through a civil or criminal injuries compensation claim.

 What to do if you are suffering Domestic or Sexual Abuse